Angle Icon

 All Resources

-One of the most helpful tools I’ve found is an AI medical scribe.
-When it works well, it can take a huge amount of documentation off your plate so you can focus on patient care.
+One of the most helpful tools for this are AI medical scribes.
+When they work well, these ambient documentation tools can take a huge administrative burden off your plate — so you can focus on patient care.

-To find the best fit for my own workflow, I tested Freed and Heidi AI across real primary care encounters.
-This review reflects my personal experience, how each tool performed, and what ultimately made me choose the one I now use daily.
+To confirm the best fit, we pulled real clinician reviews created by clinicians on their own channels, and worked with a nurse practitioner who tested Freed and Heidi AI across real primary care encounters.
+This review reflects a combination of those personal experiences, how each tool performed, and what ultimately led those clinicians to choose Freed.

 Setup time Live in minutes More steps to get comfortable Freed felt smoother to adopt during a busy clinic schedule.